-HSCEP OP: 59.08, New Degree and Certificate Programs, Change in Delivery Format, and Degree and Certificate Program Termination certificate programs.
+HSCEP OP: 59.08, New Degree and Certificate Programs, Change in Delivery Format, and Degree and Certificate Program Termination

-PURPOSE: The purpose of this Texas Tech University Health Sciences Center El Paso (TTUHSC El dean of each school, the vice president for academic affairs (VPAA) or designee, and the Academic Council, with recommended revisions submitted to the president or designee by
+- PURPOSE: The purpose of this Texas Tech University Health Sciences Center El Paso (TTUHSC El Paso) Operating Policy and Procedure (HSCEP OP) is to outline the procedure for initiating, developing, and implementing new degree and certificate programs; changing delivery format for degree and certificate programs; and terminating or merging existing degree and certificate programs. - REVIEW: This HSCEP OP will be reviewed by August 1 of every even-numbered year (ENY) by the dean of each school, the vice president for academic affairs (VPAA) or designee, and the Academic Council, with recommended revisions submitted to the president or designee by September 15.